-Software Development Consulting: Some Tips On Structuring Your Contracts31 Mar 2014
+Software Development Consulting: Some Tips On Structuring Your Contracts

 When I first started out as an independent software developer, one of things that stressed me out the most was how to structure contracts that I sent to clients.
 Working for a consultancy in my previous work-life I had seen contracts before, however, I never really paid enough attention to them to know what type of content went into them.